 Metrolinx understands that trees and vegetation are valuable contributors to healthy communities, providing important ecological, social, and economic services.
-The GO Expansion program will require removal of trees and vegetation, and this Info Sheet describes:
+The Guelph Subdivision Electrification TPAP will require removal of trees and vegetation, and this Info Sheet describes:

 - Why is vegetation removal required?

-- When will vegetation removals occur?

 - How will Metrolinx manage vegetation along the electrified corridor after the removals?

 - How will Metrolinx implement restoration?

 - How will Metrolinx compensate for tree removals?

 - What does it mean for my tree?

 - Where can I find more information?